NethServer/ns8-core/docs/core/clone_module.md

 }
 ```

-Note that the `environment` object (here partially redacted) is a copy of
-the source instance module environment.

 At step `05create_volumes` the `volumes` input array is used to re-create
 the same set of volumes of the source module, if they are not already
 created by `create-module`.

-The `05replace` step replaces MODULE_UUID, if the `replace` flag is
-`true`.

-Then `rsyncd` runs at step `10recvstate`.
-This step blocks until the
+Then `rsyncd` server runs at step `10recvstate`.
+This server blocks the
-"terminate" signal is received from the client, or the task itself is
+step until the "terminate" signal is received from the client, or the task
-canceled.
+itself is canceled.

+If the state data transfer is successful this step merges the contents of
+`environment.clone-module` (source module environment) with the
+destination module `environment`.
+It also preserves the source variable
+MODULE_UUID, if the `replace` flag is `true`.

+Consider that even if the `state/` directory and all Podman volumes are
+copied and merged properly by the core action steps, a module often needs
+to invoke actions of other modules, too.
+For example, it might need to set
+up an HTTP route, add a hostname to the TLS certificate or publish some
-Further steps implemented by the module can adjust the configuration and
+information in Redis.
+To implement this, further steps by the module can
-finally start the services.
-This can be achieved by self-invoking an
-action like `configure-module` on the module instance itself.
+self-invoke an action like `configure-module`, or symlink some step of it
+directly under the `clone-module/` action directory.

+Finally, the `90finalize` step enables and starts the **service and timer
+Systemd units** as they are in the source module.